nekocode/create-android-kotlin-app/README.md

 This template project includes some of the latest features in Android development:

-- Used kotlin completely (includes the gradle build scripts)
+- Uses kotlin completely (includes gradle build scripts)
-- Used AndroidX & Navigation
+- Uses AndroidX & Android Architecture Components (includes Navigation, ViewModel, LiveData)
-- Functional programming style
-- Some simple but useful extensions
+- Uses some powerful generic libraries like RxKotlin, Dagger2, etc

-For more details, you can check the code directly.
+For more details, you can check the source code directly.